realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 - the abstraction has omitted competing interactions
 - the abstraction has not yet been refined to the right resolution

-This document formalizes that method.
+This document formalizes that method and explains why, despite the primacy of virtual categories at coarse grain, **objecthood still matters**.

 ---